horizzn/horizzn/README.md

 2. The Earth is a sphere with a radius of 6371 kilometers.

 ## How to use the Calculator?
-Calculating the Earth curvature with Horizzn Calculator is a simple two-step process:
+Calculating the Earth curvature with Horizzn Calculator is a simple three-step process:

 ### 1️⃣
+Select your measurement preference:
+`🇺🇸imperial` or `🇬🇧metric`.

+### 2️⃣

 Fill in your `EYESIGHT HEIGHT` / `H` in the first input field, that's your eyesight height in relation to sea level.
 This will return your `DISTANCE TO HORIZON` / `D1`.`

-### 2️⃣
+### 3️⃣

 Fill in your `DISTANCE TO TARGET` / `D` in the second input field, that's the distance between you and the target object in the distance.
 This will return the `TARGET HIDDEN HEIGHT` / `H1` of the distant object/target.

 ## How to calculate Earth curvature?